South West Sydney: Importance of School Fire Safety Policy

 Fire Safety training must be provided for all school staff in fire safety and the school fire procedure, including training in the practical use of fire extinguishers.
 All staff must have the school fire safety policy explained to them, together with information on the location of fire alarm call points, the sound of the fire alarm and the location of the escape routes and alternatives, exits, and assembly points.
 Fire Safety Manager must ensure this instruction is given.
 The Fire Safety Manager shall also ensure that all fire safety and training records are maintained and are available for inspection.

 Preventing fire tragedies as well as disasters from taking place in schools, is probably the most essential concern that a school must deal with.
 It's a great task of the school to put in place a school fire safety policy to reduce, if not completely prevent fire catastrophes and tragedies to occur.
-This is why the importance of South west Sydney school fire safety policy must be adhered to.
+This is why the importance of South West Sydney fire safety policy must be adhered to.